 Batman v Superman is full of wrong and confusing choices.

 In the film, Batman kills.
 There’s no way around it.
 People count around 15 dead bodies caused by the caped crusader.
-This goes straightly against the famous Batman moral code.
+This goes straightly against the great Batman moral code.
 However, it would be fine as long as the movie told me why he changed.

 By opening with the 7th (or so) retelling of the Waynes’ murder, you confused the audience once again, because they might have thought that was the reason why he murders people.
 Sure, it is said this is an older Batman (even though it’s weird Clark never heard about him, and even the Daily Planet itself seems to have limited knowledge about the matter), but the various versions of the character that the parents’ murder is ‘only’ the trigger of him becoming Batman.
 Nolan made it clear, Burton too.